 Shipping code quickly with confidence: API Acceptance and Integration Testing

-In the second post of our six-part series on software testing, we outline our approach to testing the Basis Theory API.
+In the second post of our six-part series on software testing, we outline our approach, tools, and code we use to test the Basis Theory API.

 Every engineer wants to ship high-quality software systems, but the “how” isn’t always straightforward.
-We designed this testing series to help.
-Using code from sendsecure.ly, a Basis Theory lab project, readers will bring together the testing layers and strategies used by Basis Theory to achieve its 0% critical and major defect rate.
-Links to other articles can be found at the bottom of each blog.
+To help, we designed a testing series, “Shipping code quickly with confidence.”
+Using code from sendsecure.ly, a Basis Theory lab project, readers will bring together the testing layers and strategies used by our data tokenization platform to achieve its 0% critical and major defect rate.
+You can find the links to all published articles at the bottom of each blog.